TingtingSsl2/scRNA-seq/09_Monocle3 for trajectory analysis.md

 # Monocle 3 for trajectory analysis on scRNA-seq data

+Monocle orders single-cell expression profiles in ‘pseudotime’—a quantitative measure of progress through a biological process.

 Monocle 3 orders cells by their progress through differentiation rather than by the time they were collected.

 ## Monocle 3 related papers